tkreyche/I75W-Raymarine-Autopilot/README.md

 There are several options for sending data from the Tillerpilot to the Signal K server:
 1) Use an optoisolater to hard-wire the Tillerpilot to a Raspbery Pi port - this is simple and is described in the Signal K documentation for Seatalk.
-2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wires the Tillpilot cable.
-This Hat is widely used and also handles NMEA2000 connections.
+2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired to the Tillpilot.
+This Hat is widely used by DIY sailors and also handles NMEA2000 connections.
 3) Send the data wirelessly to the Signal K server from a NautiControl ST Wirelss module.
 The Tillerpilot is hard-wired to the NautiContol module.

 There may be future options to send Tillerpilot data from a NautiControl ST Wireless module directly to a I75W display, without the need for a Signal K server.